 Possibly the most beloved Belgian Christmas import in the US is St. Bernardus Christmas Ale, an abbey-style Quadrupel which is spicy with nutmeg and cloves and carries some anise/licorice flavor, but is more bready and balanced than others in this category.

-Other Belgian Christmas beers to seek out incude De Dolle’s Stille Nacht (a Belgian strong pale ale that features fruity orange peel and peach, plenty of sugar and hops, plus caramelized pastry notes, and has some alcohol heat from its 12% ABV); Brasserie d’Achouffe N’Ice Chouffe (rich and sweet, malty and fruity, spicy, brewed with thyme and coming in at 10%); Corsendonk Christmas Ale (quite spicy, with some chocolate notes, and “only” 8.5% ABV); Delirium Noël (spicy, fruity, and sweet like many Belgians, slightly bitter, and with an awesome label sporting Santa-hatted pink elephants); Scaldis Noël (also known as Bush de Noël, 12% ABV with dark sugar, clove, nutmeg, and toasty toffee notes, but also banana and dark berries); and Fantôme de Noël (a saison style with deep chocolate malt and lots of spice, including black pepper and coriander, with a wild yeast sourness).
+Other Belgian Christmas beers to seek out incude De Dolle’s Stille Nacht (a Belgian strong pale ale that features fruity orange peel and peach, plenty of sugar and hops, plus caramelized pastry notes, and has some alcohol heat from its 12 percent ABV); Brasserie d’Achouffe N’Ice Chouffe (rich and sweet, malty and fruity, spicy, brewed with thyme and coming in at 10 percent); Corsendonk Christmas Ale (quite spicy, with some chocolate notes, and “only” 8.5 percent ABV); Delirium Noël (spicy, fruity, and sweet like many Belgians, slightly bitter, and with an awesome label sporting Santa-hatted pink elephants); Scaldis Noël (also known as Bush de Noël, 12 percent ABV with dark sugar, clove, nutmeg, and toasty toffee notes, but also banana and dark berries); and Fantôme de Noël (a saison style with deep chocolate malt and lots of spice, including black pepper and coriander, with a wild yeast sourness).

-You can also find American takes on the Belgian Christmas style, like Goose Island Noël (dried apricot and dark cherry meet toasted bread and deep caramel, at 9.5% ABV); Troegs Mad Elf (more ripe cherries and yeast, plus banana and cloves, with a sweet syrupy booze note and 11% ABV); and Rogue’s Santa’s Private Reserve (cherries and raspberries in the 2017 batch, plus Belgian candi sugar and “Imperial Gnome Yeast”).
+You can also find American takes on the Belgian Christmas style, like Goose Island Noël (dried apricot and dark cherry meet toasted bread and deep caramel, at 9.5 percent ABV); Troegs Mad Elf (more ripe cherries and yeast, plus banana and cloves, with a sweet syrupy booze note and 11 percent ABV); and Rogue’s Santa’s Private Reserve (tangerines and boysenberries in the 2018 batch, plus Belgian candi sugar and Imperial Workhorse Yeast; there were cherries and raspberries in the 2017 release, plus “Imperial Gnome Yeast”).

 Drinking Your Tree: Citrus and Pine Flavors